European Tournament for Dancing Students

 The European Tournament for Dancing Students (ETDS) (formerly Universitäten-Breitensport-Tanzturnier, Internationales Uni-Tanzturnier) is a biannual Ballroom and Latin-American dance competition for university students across Europe.

 Established in 1989 by German university teams from Clausthal, Braunschweig, and Kiel, it brings together dancers of various skill levels for a weekend of competition, social events, and cultural exchange.
 The tournament is hosted by different universities each edition, rotating across European cities.
 While primarily an international student sporting event, the ETDS also emphasizes inclusivity, social interaction, and community-building among international student dance societies.

 Since its inception, the tournament has evolved significantly, with milestones such as the introduction of the iconic Tanzmaus trophy, the establishment of multiple skill categories, and its expansion into Continental Europe.
 Notably, the event welcomes both Students and Alumni to participate (although the latter expanded into the Festival for Dancing Dinos').
-The ETDS has been mostly hosted in Germany and the Netherlands, but since the 2010's has expanded into the Czech Republic, the United Kingdom, and, for the first time in 2025, Switzerland.
+The ETDS has been mostly hosted in Germany and the Netherlands, but since the 2010s has expanded into the Czech Republic, the United Kingdom, and, for the first time in 2025, Switzerland.

 With each edition, ETDS continues to unite dancers from diverse backgrounds, maintaining its reputation as a cornerstone of the European student dance scene.